Yummy Traditional : Hi-Tea Page Not Found - Yummy Traditional

 moong dal bhajiya

-Once confirmed, add powdered spices such as salt, cumin powder, along with the chopped coriander, ginger, green chilies, and curry leaves.
+Once confirmed, add powdered spices such as salt and cumin powder, along with the chopped coriander, ginger, green chilies, and curry leaves.
 Mix everything thoroughly.

 moong dal pakora recipe